-Under a salary sacrifice arrangement an employee loses some of their contractual entitlement to cash earnings.
+Under a salary sacrifice arrangement an employee gives up some of their contractual entitlement to cash earnings.
 Usually this is in return for new or increased entitlements to non-cash benefits.
 This can lower the amount of tax and National Insurance contributions (NICs) you deduct and pay to HM Revenue & Customs (HMRC) on the employee's remuneration package - because the figure on your payroll is the one which is taxable.
 But there are other potentially significant implications that you should consider before agreeing a salary sacrifice arrangement.

-Anything provided to an employee under a salary sacrifice arrangement does not have to be included in PAYE (Pay As You Earn) real time information submissions - if you make arrangements of this kind there is nothing to be shown on the submissions and the taxable pay reported should be the post-sacrifice figure.
+Anything provided to an employee under a salary sacrifice arrangement does not have to be included in PAYE (Pay As You Earn) submissions - if you make arrangements of this kind there is nothing to be shown on the submissions and the taxable pay reported should be the post-sacrifice figure.

 This guide provides an overview of the tax and NICs treatment of salary sacrifice.
 It also highlights key other ways in which salary sacrifice can affect employers and employees.